 The Port of Portland commissioned the following study so it could better understand the value-added segment of the distribution industry's contributions to the region, and better estimate the overall industry's need for industrial land in the future.
 The study confirms the significant positive impacts that modern distribution-center operations have in the region.
 The study found the region's value-added distribution segment created nearly $810 million in personal earnings and paid $88.6 million in taxes to state and local governments in 2003.
 Because Portland serves as a major gateway to international trade, the city's percentage of total employment in the transportation, distribution and logistics sector ranks as one of the highest in the nation.
 With freight growing faster than the population, this sector will play an increasingly important role in this region's economy.

-In 2002 Metro, the Oregon Department of Transportation, the Port of Vancouver USA, the Southwest Washington Regional Transportation Council, and the Port of Portland cooperatively funded a project to estimate current regional freight volumes and predict future volumes by commodity type by mode.
-The project contained two distinct, yet related elements: an update to the region´s most recent commodity flow forecast (conducted in 1999) and a forecast of waterborne cargo by commodity moving on the lower Columbia River anywhere between the mouth of the Columbia and the Portland and Vancouver harbors.
-Both forecasts shared data for waterborne cargo movements and were therefore reconciled so that the forecasts were consistent.
+In 2012 Metro, the Oregon Department of Transportation, the Port of Vancouver USA, and the Port of Portland cooperatively funded a project to estimate current regional freight volumes and predict future volumes by commodity type by mode.
+The project was an update to the region´s most recent commodity flow forecast (conducted in 2002) and a forecast of cargo by mode/commodity moving in, out, and through the region.

 The 2012 Regional Industrial Site Readiness report examined the supply of 25+ acre industrial sites available to accommodate the expansion and recruitment of traded-sector employers to the Portland metropolitan urban growth boundary and selected urban reserves.
 The study – commissioned by the Port of Portland, Portland Business Alliance, Business Oregon (an Oregon state agency), NAIOP Oregon Chapter (a commercial real estate development association) and Metro – identified a lack of development-ready large lot, industrial sites in the Portland metro region to attract and cultivate the types of catalytic employers that will help our region grow and thrive.
 It also identified the challenges, costs and benefits (jobs, state and local taxes) associated with the development of 12 large lot industrial sites with diverse characteristics, and highlighted the need for new policies and investments to increase the development-ready supply of industrial sites for traded-sector job growth.